wvanderp/maze-runner/README.md

 maze-runner
 ===========

-Code for an activity bot that traverses a maze.
+Code for an activitybot that traverses a maze.